 One of the most famous ransomware attacks is the one triggered by WannaCry.

 WannaCry infected over 230,000 computers in 150 companies in a single day, encrypted all files found on the devices, and required users to pay $ 300 in bitcoins to restore them.

-The options are either you pay the ransom or you decide not to give in to blackmail and adress to a company that can remove the ransomware and decrypt the files.
+The options are either you pay the ransom or you decide not to give in to blackmail and address to a company that can ransomware decryption.

 WannaCry mainly affected large organizations – the National Health Service in the UK was one of the highest-profile targets.

 Surprisingly, the impact of the attack was less powerful than assumed because it was stopped relatively quickly and did not target highly critical infrastructure, such as railways or nuclear power plants.

 Even so, the attack caused economic losses of millions of dollars.

 More recently, 23 cities in Texas were hit by ransomware attacks in which attackers demanded $ 2.5 million to restore encrypted files.

 In general, ransomware is a type of attack particularly prevalent in financial organizations: 90% have suffered an attack in the last year.